intmus/inttheory/_11-further-part-writing/d1-voiceleadingsecond.md

 ### Conclusions

-We can use the pedal chords to demonstrate how second inversion weakens a chord enough to change its primary function.
+We can use pedal chords to demonstrate how second inversion weakens a chord enough to change its primary function.
 In the following completed example, pause the playback after the third chord.
 Does it have the stability that we would normally associate with a tonic chord following a dominant function?
 Absolutely not.
 It has an unfinished pull that makes its resolution to the following V chord inevitable.
-This instability is the reason that second iversion chords require particular attention and usage.
+This instability is the reason that second iversion chords require careful implementation.

 {% capture ex9 %}X:9
 T:Pedal 6/4 chord progression